JeroenDeDauw/Replicator/README.md

 with the page title needed to resume the import.

     php replicator import:xmldump tests/data/big/5341-revs-3-props.xml --continue Q15826105 -v

+### Logging

+All logs are written into `var/log`.
+Each import run writes a detailed log to a dedicated file, which gets named based on the time the import started.
+Error events get written to errors.log, which is a general error file, appended to by each import run.

 ## Running the tests